More Flexible Revision Policies and Templates are Here

 We know that not every project is the same, and the dynamic between Client and Talent can change and evolve from project to project.
 For this reason, among others, we’ve decided to reintroduce Revision Policies, but in a more flexible way.
 Now, Talent can write their own Revision Policies, free-form, when auditioning for a job.

 This new ‘Your Revision Policy’ section of the ‘My Proposal’ page of a job audition is completely optional and allows you as Talent to write a Revision Policy that makes sense for you and the job.
 Unsure of what to include in your Revision Policy?
 Then read this new article: How to Write a Strong Proposal.
 In it, we outline what to include in a strong Proposal and clear Revision Policy.

 Like before, you can preview your audition, including your Proposal and Revision Policy, to get a sense of what the Client will see when they review your submission.

 That’s it!
 Simple and effective.
 We hope these changes will allow you to set Revision Policies that meet your needs and the needs of the job.

 But what if you’ve got a fairly standard Revision Policy that doesn’t change much from job to job?
 Good news, we’ve improved how you create and manage Templates to help you in just that kind of situation!

 Templates Have a New Home

-Before, to access your Proposal Templates you had to navigate to the ‘Messages’ section of your account.
+Before, in order to access your Proposal Templates, you had to navigate to the ‘Messages’ section of your account.
 Now, we’ve made your Templates easier to find, putting them in the ‘Me’ drop-down of the top navigation bar as ‘Templates.’